Theory Framework of Multiplexed Photon-Number-Resolving Detectors: Measurement statistics in application examples

 \begin{proposition}[Measuring squeezed states] With a noiseless balanced MPNR detector (without loss and dark count), the observed photon number distribution of a squeezed vacuum state $|r\>_{\rm sq}$ with squeezing amplitude $r$ is:

 \end{proposition} The detailed proof of Proposition \ref{pro:pnr_cali} is shown in Appendix \ref{app:calibration_squeezied state}.
-In Figs.~\ref{fig:calibration_squeezing} (a)-(d), we present a numerical calculation comparing the true photon distribution (subplot d) to the observed photon distribution (subplots a,b,c).
+In Figs.~\ref{fig:calibration_squeezing} (a)-(d), we present a numerical calculation comparing the true photon distribution (subplot d) to the observed photon distribution (subplots a,b,c, \QZ{ precise up to the truncation error of the Hilbert space}).
 As shown, the probability of observing odd-photon numbers decreases as the number of ON-OFF detectors increases.

 Since the ideal squeezed vacuum consists solely of even-photon-number components, the detection of odd photon number can capture the non-ideality of the detector.
-In this regard, a simple way to quantify the performance is to evaluate the probability $p_{{\rm odd-err}}$ of obtaining odd photon number.
+In this regard, a simple way to quantify the performance is to evaluate the probability \QZ{$p_{{\rm odd-err}}:=\sum_{j=0}^\infty p_{{\rm sq},2j+1}$} of obtaining odd photon number.
 A numerical calculation of the probability $p_{\rm odd-err}$ is presented in Fig. \ref{fig:calibration_squeezing}(e).
-The results demonstrate that the odd-photon error probability for squeezed vacuum states decreases at a rate faster than $n^{-0.5}$ but slower than $n^{-1}$ with $n$ being the number of ON-OFF detectors in the MPNR system.
-Note that this error probability is applicable to various foundational quantum states, including even Schr\"{o}dinger cat states and squeezed even Fock states.
+The results demonstrate that the odd-photon error probability for squeezed vacuum states decreases at a rate faster than $n^{-0.5}$ but slower than $n^{-1}$ with $n$ being the number of ON-OFF detectors in the MPNR system. \QZ{ In addition to the lossless case, we also simulate a realistic scenario where each ON--OFF detector has an efficiency of \(95\%\).
+As expected, the resulting error probability \(p_{\rm odd\text{-}err}\) converges to a constant as the number of ON--OFF detectors increases. } Note that this error probability is applicable to various foundational quantum states, including even Schr\"{o}dinger cat states and squeezed even Fock states.
 Furthermore, for states with support only on odd photon numbers, an analogous “even-photon error” can be similarly defined.